Colorado Gives Day participation increases

-Chaffee Gives raised $131,626.73 for Colorado Gives Day this year on Dec.
-7, with participation increasing by 10 percent from the prior year.
+Chaffee Gives raised $131,626.73 Dec.
+7 for Colorado Gives Day, with participation increasing by 10 percent over the prior year.

+The foundation itself raised $18,820.25.
+It is the regional champion for the ColoradoGives Foundation, which means it coordinates and promotes the event in this area, Dittenber said.

-Obtaining the 10 percent growth was a challenge for the organization.
-Dittenber said, “it’s hard to create a buzz around something when we’re trying not to be in person.”
+Obtaining 10 percent growth during a pandemic was a challenge for the foundation, Dittenber said.
+“It’s hard to create a buzz around something when we’re trying not to be in person,” she said.

-As part of the campaign for Colorado Gives Day, Dittenber said the organization had a 3-hour takeover of KHEN.
+As part of the campaign for Colorado Gives Day, Dittenber said the organization had a three-hour takeover of KHEN community radio.

-They gave various non-profits fifteen minutes each to speak about their organization.
-She said it was a great way to raise awareness for the event and give insight into what the donations do.
-The organization made multiple press releases.
+The station gave various nonprofits 15 minutes each to speak about their organization.
+Dittenber said it was a great way to raise awareness for the event and give insight into what the donations do.
+The foundation also issued several press releases.

 (0) comments